 Davidson College is pushing back against the ugly trends: higher tuition, bigger debt and gaps in finishing college.

 Davidson’s tuition increases rank lower than its peers.
-The Davidson Trust means students are not asked to borrow money from the college as part of their financial aid package.
+The Davidson Trust means students are not asked to borrow money as part of their financial aid package.
 And students aren’t just graduating at a rate of around 95 percent, they’re launching from campus to jobs, grad schools, nonprofits or government roles where they immediately make an impact.

 They can do this because of the scholarships you helped to fund—scholarships bridge circumstance and opportunity.
 The Game Changers: Inspiring Leaders to Transform the World campaign raised more than $255 million for new and existing scholarships.
 In five years, total scholarship awards increased by more than 30 percent.